If you live in an apartment or multi-family complex...

 In many cases your waste hauler will pick up bulky items from your curb for an additional fee.
 Call your hauler’s office for specifics.

 Alternatively, if you have a Transfer Station Vehicle Sticker, you may bring bulky trash to the Transfer Station.
 Fees are charged for some items to cover a portion of the disposal cost, are payable by cash or check at the time of disposal.
-Copies of these fees can also be found at the Transfer Station and the Department of Public Works.

 Contractors performing work for customers in Amherst may bring trash, construction, demolition materials, and recycling to the Transfer Station as long as they have a valid Commercial Vehicle Sticker.